I find the pyschology of 'liking' very interesting.

-Sometimes we might not be aware of why we are drawn to certain people more than others but when you look into it, it's somewhat fascinating.
+Sometimes we might not be aware of why we are drawn to certain people more than others but when you look into it, it's quite interesting.

 The more similar to us we perceive someone to be, the more likely we are to develop a fondness for that person.
 In addition, the more similar people are, the likelier it is that their fondness for one another will last a long time.

 People like tend to like others who share similar backgrounds, attitudes, personality traits, economic status and even names or birthdates as themselves.

 With ongoing relationships though, it's hard to distinguish the effect of perceived similarity on liking from the effect of liking on perceived similarity.
 In other words, thinking someone is similar to you can make you like them more.
 But when you like someone, you'll also start seeing more similarities between the two of you.

 Also, both actual similarity and perceived similarity have a large affect on overall attraction.
 In a study involving romantic partners, to be more attractive a partner just had to be perceived as similar, even in instances where that similarity was not actually supported by facts.

 In another study among married couples, those that were most satisfied in their relationship perceived greater similarity with their spouse than was truly present.